gregorybesson/satn-on-steroids/README.md

 The `web/index.js` needs these 2 additions:
 ```
 // SATN
+  import { dynamo, DynamoSessionStorage } from 'satn-aws-wrapper';
   import serveStatic from "serve-static";
   import dotenv from "dotenv";
-  import { DynamoSessionStorage } from "./dynamoSessionStorage/index.js";
-  import * as db from "./database/index.js";
   import path from 'path';
   import { fileURLToPath } from 'url';
   const __filename = fileURLToPath(import.meta.url);